George Furey

-George J. Furey PC KC (born May 12, 1948) is a Canadian politician who has served as the speaker of the Senate of Canada since December 3, 2015.
-Furey was appointed as a senator from Newfoundland and Labrador in 1999 and is the longest-serving member of the Senate.
+George J. Furey PC KC (born May 12, 1948) is a Canadian politician who served as the speaker of the Senate of Canada from 2015 to 2023.
+Furey was appointed as a senator from Newfoundland and Labrador in 1999 and was the longest-serving member of the Senate at the time of his retirement.

 Background

 Furey earned a Bachelor of Arts Degree and a Bachelor of Education Degree from Memorial University in 1970.
 He also completed a Master of Education Degree from Memorial in 1976.
 After graduating, he worked as a teacher for the Roman Catholic School Board in St. John's from 1969 to 1972.
 From 1972 to 1978, Furey was a supervising vice principal with the Port-au-Port Roman Catholic School Board, and from 1978 to 1980 supervising principal of the Placentia-St. Mary's Roman Catholic School Board.

 After a career in education, he went on to earn a law degree from Dalhousie University in 1983.
 He was called to the Newfoundland Bar in 1984.
 Furey was later named a partner at the St. John's law firm of O'Brien, Furey & Hurley.
 By 1989, he was a senior partner at the law firm of O'Brien, Furey & Smith.
 He was appointed as Queen's Counsel in 1996.

 Furey volunteers for volunteer groups, professional boards, and provincial commissions, including the Newfoundland Teachers' Association, Scouts Canada, the St. Clare's Mercy Hospital Ethics Committee, the Gonzaga High School Council, and the Provincial Police Complaints Commission.

 In 2020, Furey's son Andrew announced his candidacy for leader of the Liberal Party of Newfoundland and Labrador and was elected leader in August 2020, becoming the 14th Premier of Newfoundland and Labrador.